 Culture has been on his mind since he arrived, transitioning that intangible asset into black and white wins is the next step.
 One his team wasn’t able to take as often as they could have this season.

 Thanks to recent NCAA legislation, the majority of those players are set to return to campus in 2021.
 Bragga’s perception will be put to the test.
 He’s not naive to that.
 He acknowledged “we’ve got work to do to get [this program] where it needs to go.”

 Culture plus Talent equals wins remains the marching orders for Rice baseball.
-Thankfully, more talent is on the way.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Thankfully, more talent is on the way.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.